Writing for BJGP Open: research

 Title

 The title should be a clear description of the topic of the research and the methods and setting used for the study.
-It should not exceed 12 words.
+It should not exceed 12 words, and should not be in the form of a question.
 Dividing the title into two clauses may be helpful, for example 'Prevalence of problem gambling in young people: cross-sectional study in general practice'.

 Authors